Service · M365 InstantOn

 Your Microsoft 365 license is the simple part.
 Operating the tenant isn’t.

 When you ran a file server, your IT partner monitored it, patched it, hardened it, and backed it up.
 That server is gone.
-Microsoft 365 is your infrastructure now, and most nonprofits stopped getting the discipline that used to surround it.
+Microsoft 365 is your infrastructure now, and most organizations stopped getting the discipline that used to surround it.
 They pay Microsoft for the tenant and assume Microsoft runs it.
 Microsoft runs the platform.
 Nobody is running the tenant.

 That isn’t a competence problem.
 It’s a productization problem.
 The Microsoft 365 surface is wide, the configuration space is enormous, and the work of activating, hardening, and continuously managing it has historically only existed as expensive custom consulting or as a black-box managed service.